ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on why common fixes don't work.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on the illusion of policy-based salvation.

 ---